-Citigroup (C) Inc. named Jamie Forese and Manuel Medina-Mora co-presidents as Chief Executive Officer Michael Corbat, who took over in October, turned to company veterans to oversee his cost-cutting strategy.
+Citigroup (C:US) Inc. named Jamie Forese and Manuel Medina-Mora co-presidents as Chief Executive Officer Michael Corbat, who took over in October, turned to company veterans to oversee his cost-cutting strategy.

 Forese, 49, will be responsible for all of the New York- based bank’s institutional businesses and Medina-Mora, 62, will continue to oversee global consumer banking and Mexico, Citigroup said today in a statement.